-The information below outlines how you can request to drop a class or classes completed in a quarter which has already ended.
-Please review the policy and procedures listed here and the eligibility requirements to determine if this is the right process for you.
+Review the policy and eligibility requirements to determine if this is the right process for you.
 You may consider speaking to an advisor to support you through this process if you have questions or need guidance.

 Current Quarter Drop

 Between week 3 and the last day of instruction (with the exception of summer quarter), you may submit a request to drop any or all remaining courses.
 An academic advisor will discuss the requests with you and forward the request to the Office of the Registrar to drop the courses.